-Crowdfunding is the practice of raising money for a business or project through small donations and investments from many people.
+Crowdfunding is a way to raise money for a small business or project through donations and investments from many people.
 It’s an alternative to traditional business loans and can connect you with potential customers and supporters as early as the fundraising stage.
-Although crowdfunding has been around for years, thanks to the Internet, there are now dozens of platforms that make it easier than ever to reach an audience and raise money.
-In this guide, we’ll look at different types of crowdfunding and fundraising platforms and give you step-by-step instructions for creating a successful crowdfunding campaign.
+Although crowdfunding has been around for years, thanks to the internet, dozens of crowdfunding sites now make it easier to reach an audience and raise money.